TMJ Treatment Fairview Heights, IL

 • Chronic Grinding or Clenching: Known as bruxism, grinding or clenching the teeth—often due to stress or during sleep—can place significant stress on the jaw joint and lead to TMD.

-At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Fairview Heights, IL, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
+At Axes Physical Therapy, our TMD treatment approach in Fairview Heights, IL focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
 By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.

 Diagnosing TMD and TMJ Disorders

-An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-Because each Fairview Heights, IL patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.
+The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
+We understand that every Fairview Heights, IL patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

 During your initial TMD consultation in Fairview Heights, IL, a skilled Fairview Heights, IL physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
-This assessment may include evaluating:
+The assessment may involve an evaluation of:

 • Range of Motion: Assessing how far you can comfortably open and close your mouth to spot any limitations.